azuka31/lcgeuclideanmethod/README.md

 ### 4. dfpack2arr

 This function is made for data preparation changing df_takers or df_nontakers from table containig five columns (customers, campaign, rev before, rev after, delta).
-Fyi, rev after and delta will be not used, but will be developed for future works.
+For your information, rev after and delta will be not used, but will be developed for future works.
 Therefore, no need creating list dataframe.

 sample code
 ```